GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/constants_and_enumerations.rst

-daScript allows you to bind constant values to a global variable identifier.
+Daslang allows you to bind constant values to a global variable identifier.
 Whenever possible, all constant global variables will be evaluated at compile time.
 There are also enumerations, which are strongly typed constant collections similar to enum classes in C++.